How to cross the Azerbaijan Georgia border from Balakan to Lagodheki.

 Crossing the Azerbaijan Georgia border

 The Azerbaijan Georgia border crossing at Lagodekhi is the most northern and remote border crossing.
-We crossed the border from Azerbaijan to Georgia in mid-2023 and at this stage the border is only open one-way for tourists (crossing from Azerbaijan to Georgia).
+We crossed the border from Azerbaijan TO Georgia and at this stage the border is only open one-way for tourists (crossing from Azerbaijan to Georgia).

 The marshrutka will drop you outside the large gates to the border terminal.
 Because this crossing is not used much (at the moment) it appears closed (the gates are all locked).
 But a guard will come and unlock the entry, sight your passports and you begin the long walk up a one-way outdoor corridor to passport control.